Beyond Autistic Burnout

 Remember when I mentioned that I’ve been burnout-free since 2015?
 It’s true.

-By the way, I’m Heather, I’m Autistic and AuDHD, and I know this burnout stuff so intimately because I’ve been through two major, life-halting burnouts, and a dozen smaller ones throughout my life, and searched for years to find anything that would help provide more than minor, temporary relief.
+By the way, I’m Heather, I’m Autistic and ADHD, and I know this burnout stuff so intimately because I’ve been through two major, life-halting burnouts, and a dozen smaller ones throughout my life, and searched for years to find anything that would provide more than minor, temporary relief.

 A pale skinned woman in a dark blue shirt with long hair, talking at the camera and smiling.
 Behind her is a pale green wall with painted trees in darker green.